Gun Violence as a Public Health issue

 In the video below, Jennifer Longdon tells us how she faced financial ruin after being shot in the spine years ago.
 Her all-too-common story tells of the hidden costs that “must” be included in debates over gun safety reform.

 Jennifer was among the 750,000 Americans injured by gunshots over the last decade.
 She’s lucky not to be one of the 320,000 killed.
-The Mother Jones report says that each year more than 11,000 people are murdered with firearms, and another 22,000 others commit suicide with a gun.
+The Mother Jones report says that each year more than 11,000 people are murdered with firearms, and over 25,000 others commit suicide with a gun.
 That’s about 60/day, but they don’t all get media attention; in fact, most don’t.

 Beyond the mass shootings, each week brings news of another accidental shooting with an unsecured gun as hundreds of children die from firearms.
-Sadly, even as violent crime has declined in recent years, gun deaths and injuries are up since 2011, at 11% and 4% respectively.
-The news media largely stems from mass shootings, yet much of the cost inflicted on victims, their families and employers, and the nation go unreported.
+Sadly, even as violent crime has declined in recent years, gun homicides, suicides and injuries are up since 2011.
+The news media seems to only cover mass shootings, so much of the cost inflicted on victims, their families and employers, and the nation go unreported.

 Nobody doubts that gun violence is a serious problem, except maybe the NRA and gun lobbyists.
 But it doesn’t seem to matter whether we believe that “guns kill people” or “people kill people,” the result is the same: a public health crisis.